Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * Cover all topics presented on CompTIA Security+ SY0-501 exam.
 * Gather as many information as possible from many sources on internet.
 * Help you pass the exam without paying any expensive training courses.
-* Contribute with open source community and cyber security community & students.
+* Contribute with open source community and cyber security community <3.

 #### ℹ️ About the exam
 *CompTIA Security+ is the first security certification IT professionals should earn.
 It establishes the core knowledge required of any cybersecurity role and provides a springboard to intermediate-level cybersecurity jobs.
 Security+ incorporates best practices in hands-on trouble-shooting to ensure security professionals have practical security problem-solving skills.
 Cybersecurity professionals with Security+ know how to address security incidents – not just identify them.*